-What are Orofacial Myofunctional Disorder?
+What are Orofacial Myofunctional Disorders?

 Orofacial Myofunctional Disorders (OMDs) are maladaptive functional patterns arising from structural and/or muscular based deficits within the orofacial complex resulting in compensations, undesirable habits and/or further impact to the orofacial structures.
 OMDs are the nexus of structure and function and therefore in some cases a structural anomaly results in functional challenges and in other cases atypical oral habits and limited functional skills result in undesirable structural changes.
 For example, ankyloglossia (tongue tie) can cause issues with feeding and swallowing, or a low and forward tongue posture may cause a dental malocclusion such as an open bite.
 OMDs can occur across the lifespan, but the way the disorder is treated is based on the age and/or cognitive status of the patient (Merkel-Walsh, 2020).